mozilla/mig/doc/runner.rst

 would.
 When an action is scheduled to run, the runner will deploy the action and schedule a time to gather results (shortly after the action has expired).
 Once the action has expired, the runner will retrieve results from the API and store these results in the runner directory.
+The runner can also send the results from MIG to an external program for automatic parsing or formatting, for example to create events for MozDef and send them.

 Runner configuration file
 -------------------------